Anisotropy effects on heavy quark dynamics in Gribov modified gluon plasma

 We have investigated how momentum anisotropy influences the $\mathrm{R_{AA}}$ of $\mathrm{HQs}$ in anisotropic media.
-We have defined the \(\mathrm{R_{AA}}(\mathrm{p_T})\) as follows,
+We have defined the \(\mathrm{R_{AA}}({p_T})\) as follows,

-where \( f_{\tau_f}(\mathrm{p_T}) \) represents the momentum distribution of charm quarks after evolving for a time \( \tau_f = 5 \) fm/c, and \( f_{\tau_0}(\mathrm{p_T}) \) corresponds to the initial momentum distribution of charm quarks.
+where \( f_{\tau_f}({p_T}) \) represents the momentum distribution of charm quarks after evolving for a time \( \tau_f = 5 \) fm/c, and \( f_{\tau_0}({p_T}) \) corresponds to the initial momentum distribution of charm quarks.
 The initial distribution is taken from Fixed Order + Next-to-Leading Log (FONLL) calculations, which accurately describe the production spectra of D-mesons in proton-proton collisions via fragmentation processes~\cite{cacciari2005qcd, Cacciari:2012ny}.
 The initial momentum spectrum is parameterized as

 with the parameters \( x_0 = 6.365480 \times 10^8 \), \( x_1 = 9.0 \), and \( x_2 = 10.27890 \).
-A deviation of \(\mathrm{R_{AA}(p_T)} \) from unity indicates that charm quarks interact with the medium, resulting in significant alterations to their momentum spectra.
+A deviation of \(\mathrm{R_{AA}}(p_T) \) from unity indicates that charm quarks interact with the medium, resulting in significant alterations to their momentum spectra.
 These interactions reflect the medium's influence on the dynamics of charm quarks.
-The standard method for studying the momentum evolution of the $\mathrm{HQ}$ in a medium involves evaluating the Fokker-Planck equation using a stochastic approach based on Langevin dynamics.
+The standard method for studying the momentum evolution of the $\mathrm{HQ}$ in a medium involves solving the Fokker-Planck equation using a stochastic Langevin dynamics approach.
 The corresponding Langevin equation of motion for the $\mathrm{HQ}$ is given by~\cite{Moore:2004tg}